aimeos/aimeos-docs/src/frontend/html/basket-components.md

 ### Manage coupons

 Managing coupon codes in the basket is the easiest part as you can only add or delete one coupon code at a time.
-To add a coupon code use
+To add a coupon code use:

 ```html
 <input type="hidden" name="b_action" value="coupon-add" />
 <input type="hidden" name="b_coupon" value="TESTCODE" />
 ```

-and to delete it from the basket again use
+and to delete it from the basket again use:

 ```html
 <input type="hidden" name="b_action" value="coupon-delete" />